 Band uniforms and certain musical instruments are furnished by the University.
 A deposit of \$25 is required from each member of the band for the uniform issued him.
+Members of the Concert Band will purchase their own blazers, which are worn for certain performances.

-Students serving in the band receive the following awards: a sweater for two years of satisfactory service; for three years, \$20 in cash; and for four years, an additional \$20 in cash.
+Students serving in the band receive the following awards: a sweater for two years of satisfactory service; for three years, \$20 in cash; and four years, an additional \$20 in cash.